vanducng/datafold-docs/docs/diff_core/examples.md

 #### Massive Data Set with Missing Row

+[TODO Example to be added]

 #### Smaller Data Set with Several Conflicting Values

+[TODO add a few screenshots to break up this text]

 In this example, we use the CLI to compare a small data set of organizations (in this case, pharmacies and groceries) that exists as the `COMPANIES` table in two schemas, `ANALYTICS` AND `ANALYTICS_DEV`, in the same database, `SNOWFLAKE_DB`.

-Recall the basic command line formula mentioned above:
+Recall the basic command line formula mentioned in TODO link to how to use

 `data-diff DB1_URI TABLE1_NAME DB2_URI TABLE2_NAME [OPTIONS]`